codio-content/MySQL_Aggregation/.guides/content/SQL-simple-aliases-b396.md

 1 row in set (0.02 sec)
 ```

-SQL aliases allow us to change the columns names in a `SELECT` query for clarity and efficiency.
+SQL aliases allow us to change the column names in a `SELECT` query for clarity and efficiency.

 ### Aliasing the `MIN(price)` column name